About Us

 How We Started

-This sourcing and distribution model has been informally used for the past 20 years by Lawrence Mullhall (Spatch) and Rob Crowley.
-Initially, it was run under ‘PROJECT ECHO’ and ‘Sam’s Christmas.’
-Clothing and food hampers were gathered, sorted and distributed to over 20 local agencies in concert with partners such as True North, BISON Transport, Sturgeon Creek High School, Sportchek & Mark’s Work Wearhouse.
+This sourcing and distribution model has been informally utilized for the past 20 years by Lawrence Mullhall (Spatch) and Rob Crowley.
+Originally, it operated under ‘PROJECT ECHO’ and ‘Sam’s Christmas.’
+Clothing and food hampers were collected, sorted, and distributed to more than 20 local agencies in collaboration with partners such as True North, BISON Transport, Sturgeon Creek High School, Sportchek, and Mark’s Work Wearhouse.

-Since COVID, Kristie Pearson began this small non-profit collecting and distributing items from her garage, using her extensive volunteer network.
-She developed partnerships with many local businesses and agencies.
+Since COVID-19, Kristie Pearson has initiated this small non-profit from her garage, collecting and distributing items with the help of her extensive volunteer network.
+She has fostered partnerships with numerous local businesses and agencies.

-Numerous grassroots agencies have reached out to us, telling us they appreciate our support and that they need our help to meet the needs of their communities.
-We provide them with a free service to help them focus on the work they need to do to support our community.
+Many grassroots organizations have reached out to us, expressing their gratitude for our support and their need for assistance to address the needs of their communities.
+We offer them a complimentary service to allow them to concentrate on their essential work in supporting our community.